ttalVlatt/IPEDtaS/README.md

 - To avoid overwhelming IPEDS servers there is a 3 second delay between each file download, which at over 3000 files, becomes a significant amount of time
 - If you wish, at your own risk of being rejected by NCES servers, you can reduce (or remove) `sleep 3000` on lines 1362, 1377, and 1392

-## Note on Time to Download

-- If you wish to download the entirity of IPEDS, it can take 2-3 hours
-- To avoid overwhelming IPEDS servers there is a 3 second delay between each file download, which at over 3000 files, becomes a significant amount of time
-- If you wish, at your own risk of being rejected by NCES servers, you can reduce (or remove) `sleep 3000` on lines 1362, 1377, and 1392

 ## Acknowledgement

 - This project builds off Dr. Ben Skinner's [`downloadipeds.R` project](https://github.com/btskinner/downloadipeds) and wouldn't have been possible without it